 “Are you doing something with Blockchain?”
 A frequently asked question of our (potential) clients.
 Blockchain is the ‘Holy Grail’ which will solve all problems.
 Many companies will sell it as just that.
 While in the core it’s a way of bookkeeping.
 Let me take you on a blog journey in the world of the digital collaborations.
-Topics like blockchain, the logistics supply chain and the demand chain will be discussed.
+Topics like this, the logistics supply chain and the demand chain will be discussed.

 I’ll kick off this blog series with an introduction of the digital collaborations.
 Blockchain is a system that records data, mainly known as the central mechanism in all forms of cryptocurrency.
 Bitcoin, a form of cryptocurrency, and its blockchain distrusted known entities.
 In particular, to make financial payments without being dependent on a centrally trusted third party.
 While itself offers transparency and integrity of protected data storage.
-Because of these characteristics, blockchain has received much attention as technology that goes beyond trading financial transactions.
+Because of these characteristics, it has received much attention as technology that goes beyond trading financial transactions.
 Think about cloud storage, Internet of Things (IoT), supply chain management, healthcare and the clever trading of material.

 Logistics Supply Chain